etkecc/synapse-admin/docs/restrict-hs.md

 # Restricting available homeserver

-If you want to have your Synapse Admin instance work only with specific homeserver(-s), you can do that by setting `restrictBaseUrl` in the configuration.
+If you want to have your Synapse Admin instance work only with specific homeserver(s), you can do that by setting `restrictBaseUrl` in the configuration.

 ## Configuration